407-610-2417

 • URL: Including the keyword makes your URL clearer and more SEO-friendly.

 You can also add secondary keywords, which are related phrases or synonyms that support the main keyword.
-For instance, if your primary search term is “family lawyer,” secondary keywords might include “divorce attorney” or “child custody lawyer.”
+For instance, if your primary search term is “family lawyer,” other keywords might include “divorce attorney” or “child custody lawyer.”
 These can be used throughout the text to add variety without overusing the main term.

 But try not to overdo it.
 Once you have your primary keyword, optimize the page around it without forcing it everywhere.
-Sprinkle in a few secondary keywords, but keep your writing natural and easy to read.
+Sprinkle in a few secondary relevant keywords, but keep your writing natural and easy to read.
 Search engines are smart enough to understand your page’s focus without excessive repetition.

 One thing to steer clear of is keyword stuffing, which is cramming too many keywords into your content.
-It doesn’t help rankings and can make your page harder to read—plus, Google may penalize you for it.
+It doesn’t help rankings and can make your page harder to read (plus, Google may penalize you for it).

 You can also use your keywords to optimize things like image alt text, internal links, and even structured data.
 All of these small details help improve your overall SEO performance.